Pawn-Appetit/pawn-appetit/README.md

 ## Overview

 **Pawn Appétit** is a modern, open-source and cross-platform chess application designed for players who demand professional-grade analysis tools without the premium price tag.
-Built with Rust and Tauri for exceptional performance, it delivers advanced chess engine integration, game analysis, opening repertoire training, and more—all wrapped in an intuitive interface.
+Built with Rust and Tauri for exceptional performance, it delivers advanced chess engine integration, game analysis, opening repertoire training, and more-all wrapped in an intuitive interface.

 Whether you're preparing for tournaments, analyzing your games, or building opening repertoires with spaced repetition, Pawn Appétit provides the tools you need in a fast, lightweight package.